 Pricing

 Exym has Core EHR and Custom Set-up plans.
 The prices start at ~$100-$200 per user/month.
-To get an accurate pricing quote tailored to your practice's specific needs, it's best to contact Exym directly through their website or customer service channels.
+To get an accurate pricing quote tailored to your practice's specific needs, it's best to contact Exym directly through their website.

 #6.
 Power Diary